• Skip to primary navigation

 • The batter will be very wet and sticky.
 Don’t try to take it out of the bowl.
 Cover the bowl with plastic wrap and put it in the fridge for at least 2.5 hours.
 It needs to harden otherwise the cookies will spread all over the place.

 • After 2.5 hours, preheat the oven to 325 degrees Fahrenheit.
-Line a baking sheet with parchment paper.
+Line a baking sheet with parchment paper and do not grease.
 Set aside.

 • Place the additional ½ cup of chocolate chips on a plate.

-• Repeat this entire process with the rest of the dough
+Repeat this with the remaining dough balls.

 Video